bansan85/cmake-library/README.md

 ## CMakeLists.txt

 All interesting data in this POC are in `CMakeLists.txt` files in `library` folder.
-The other folders are just a clone of this folder to show that everything is working well for the worst scenario.
+There is also comment about `BUILD_FETCH_CONTENT` in `lib/CmakeLists.txt` for `library2`.
+The other folders are just a clone of the main folder to show that everything is working well for the worst scenario.

 You need to know the basics of CMake.
 The whole [official tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) is perfect.